how to handle Exceptions (Errors) in programs¶

 AttributeError: module 'src.exceptions' has no attribute 'an_exception_handler'

-green: make it pass¶
+GREEN: make it pass¶

 NameError: name 'an_exception_handler' is not defined